1x4 Sigma Stones for the KME Sharpener

 Ideal place in a sharpening progression:

-The 10K Sigma sharpening stone is a premium sharpening stone that works on almost all types of knives, scissors, tools and chisels, including those made with abrasion resistant steels.
+The Sigma Select II 400 sharpening stone is a premium level coarse grit sharpening stone that works on almost all types of knives, scissors, tools and chisels, including those made with abrasion resistant steels.
 While the 1x4 size is meant for use with the KME Sharpener, it is also a great size for a slip stone, field stone or a pocket stone for knife repairs and sharpening on the go, or to remove unwanted burrs.

 Hacks and Tips: